 1980/81 SEASON REVIEW

-The Summer of 1980 saw moves away from Maine Road for Michael Robinson, who joined Brighton for £400,000, Paul Futcher who moved to Oldham for £150,000, and Barry Silkman was signed by Brentford for a fee of around £5,000.
+The Summer of 1980 saw moves away from Maine Road for Michael Robinson, who joined Brighton for £400,000.
+Malcolm Allison stating “Mike had to go because it would have taken me far too long to work on him and attain what I wanted.
+I don’t have that kind of time any longer”.
+Paul Futcher who moved to Oldham for £150,000, and Barry Silkman was signed by Brentford for a fee of around £5,000.

 Transfers in to the club were sparse to say the least, just David Wiffill arrived from non-league Bath for a fee of £25,000.

 The pre-season friendlies began with a trip to Bath and a 3-2 win, then City beat Nuneaton Borough 3-1, before travelling to Portugal where they drew 0-0 with Oporto, beat Braga 3-1 and Sporting Lisbon 2-1.

 The squad then moved on to Holland where they beat Breda 3-2.
 The final game was played at Maine Road where City played Legia Warsaw as part of Kazui Deyna’s transfer to the club the previous season, the match ended in a 5-1 defeat for City.

 The pressure was on Tony Book and Malcolm Allison from the off, as City got off to a terrible start in the league losing 2-0 at Southampton on the opening day of the season and it got worse with a disastrous 4-0 home defeat against Sunderland and then a 2-2 draw against Aston Villa also at Maine Road.